-Acclaimed writer and performer Sonya Kelly writes for Culture about her new play, Furniture, which receives its World Premiere later this month at this year's Galway Arts Festival.
+Acclaimed writer and performer Sonya Kelly writes for Culture about her new play, Furniture, which goes on a national tour this spring following a sell-out run at last year's Galway Arts Festival.

 I am in Paris.
 The year is 2016 and it is the wettest spring on record.
 The Seine has bled it’s slimy green banks, drowning trees and recreational walkways.
 Not a lover, rollerblader or al fresco tango lesson in sight.
 The sky rinses itself down on the city with the cruel relentless persistence of a taunting schoolyard bully.
 And to top it all, I am lonely and I only have myself to blame.

 Arah would you look.— Druid Theatre (@DruidTheatre) March 11, 2019

 The full gang have arrived for week 2 of rehearsals.
 It’s all feeling very real now #DruidFurniture

 Tickets for 13 venues on sale now https://t.co/9ZoV1on4e6 pic.twitter.com/04kbIilEq1